usexfg/.github/profile/README.md

 ## What is Fuego ?

-Fuego is a p2p decentralized layer-1 privacy blockchain banking network based on the CryptoNote protocol, that allows monetary value within the network to inherit sound money properties with modern private banking-grade benefits of secure savings storage, untraceable payments & transfers, zero-knowledge [collateralization](https://github.com/usexfg/cold-dao) with zkSTARK proofs, & access to private high-yield interest options; all by using XF₲.
+Fuego is a p2p decentralized layer-1 privacy blockchain banking network based on the CryptoNote protocol, that enables value within the network to inherit sound money properties, and benefits of modern privacy banking like secure storage of savings, unstoppable peer-to-peer payments & transfers, zero-knowledge [collateralization](https://github.com/usexfg/cold-dao) with zkSTARKs, & access to high-tier interest offers on XFG deposit yield.
 Built by advocates for freedom thru sound money, Fuego functions as a free & open source alternative to the centralized banking model.
-Thru it's **decentralized** design, Fuego L1 network is owned by it's users; not by any singular entity nor evil corp_oration, and is freely available online 24/7/365 to anyone- worldwide, as a public tool for privacy & financial freedom.
+Thru it's **decentralized** design, the Fuego L1 network is owned by no 'one' person- no singular entity, no corrupt government, nor evil corp_oration- but by it's users.
+Fuego is freely available online 24/7/365 to anyone- worldwide, as a public tool for privacy & financial freedom.

-Unique features of Fuego include untraceable p2p messaging (up to 300 characters per message) as well as, time-locked (3 month standard) on-chain deposits, also known as  [COLD](https://github.com/usexfg/cold-dao): an initiative to earn (defi) interest on $XFG **C**ertificate **O**f **L**edger **D**eposit yield. (alpha version available, with zk-deposit proofs and automated interest redemption expected in 2025.)
+Unique features of Fuego include ultra-secure p2p wallet messaging as well as, time-locked (3 month standard) on-chain deposits, also known as  [COLD](https://github.com/usexfg/cold-dao): an initiative to earn (defi) interest on $XFG **C**ertificate **O**f **L**edger **D**eposit yield. (alpha version available, with zk-deposit proofs and automated interest redemption expected in 2025.)

 ## What is XF₲ ?

-**XFG** (or ₲ /🔥) is a privacy cryptocurrency and the accounting units (heat) used within the Fuego L1 network blockchain ledger.
-XFG is minted into the Fuego network via block rewards and distributed to miners in exchange for computational processing power to secure the Fuego blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
+**XFG** (or ₲ /🔥) is a privacy cryptocurrency and accounting units (ħeat) used within Fuego network's blockchain ledger.
+XFG is minted into existance by block rewards and distributed to miners in exchange for computational processing power to secure the Fuego blockchain using ASIC-resistant proof of work consensus, approximately every 8 minutes.
 Each XFG is divisible up to 7 decimal places, and just like USD *cents* or BTC *sats*- XFG can be referenced down to singular atomic units called `ħeat`

 <h2><sup>(₲0.0000001 = 1 ħeat)</sup></h2>